 That’s the end of the list.
 We hope that you give a try at least to one of the 2D animation software listed here because each one has something valuable to offer.
 It doesn’t matter if you are starting today, in the learning process, or a professional with years of experience, this list gives you a software that will most likely satisfy your needs.

-Movavi Video Editor
+Movavi Video Editor Plus

-Edit video clips, images, and audio on a timeline
+- Edit video clips, images, and audio on a timeline

-Add transitions, filters, titles, and callouts
+- Add transitions, filters, titles, and stickers

-Export videos in any popular format
+- Export videos in any popular format